tta-icml2025/tta-icml2025.github.io/docs/source/index.rst

 Our second workshop on test-time adaptation will be held at ICML 2025 this summer in Vancouver!

 **When and Where.** The workshop will be held on Jul.
 18!
-Come join us in Meeting 220-222.
+Come join us in Meeting 220-222 in the West Convention Center.

 **Scope.** Note the increased scope from the last edition to now encompass test-time updates more broadly.
 As a workshop at ICML, it is important to host and cross-pollinate work across different learning settings and domains.